horus20/motherminter-push/README.md

 # Push.
-Light web wallet to send, receive and spend Minter coins with ease.
+Send, receive and spend Minter coins with ease.
 Powered by <a href="https://github.com/MinterTeam" target="_blank">Minter blockchain</a>.

 ## Description